hmenorjr/hmenorjr/README.md

 ### Interests 🤝
 Small web applications that would help a community, open-source and bug bounty.

-### Contact 📫
+### Other Accounts 📫
-If it's a personal one don't use my company email, you can reach me through [Twitter](https://twitter.com/hmenorjr) and [LinkedIn](https://www.linkedin.com/in/hmenorjr).
+Remember to follow me on either of these platforms: [Twitter](https://twitter.com/hmenorjr) and [LinkedIn](https://www.linkedin.com/in/hmenorjr).

 ### Fun Fact ⚡
-I'm a game streamer, PH Stock Trader 📈📉 and athlete (🏀  and 🏂)
+I'm a game streamer, seasonal trader 📈📉 and athlete (🏀  and 🏂)

 <!---
-hermen-paf/hermen-paf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+hmenorjr/hmenorjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->